-The DRI is to be established with a central hub and regional centres to both build upon existing strengths in UK dementia research and incorporate new dimensions and capabilities.
-In doing so, the DRI will maximize its scientific potential through facilitating links to existing infrastructure in translational, clinical and care research.
+The UK DRI is based across six centres within host universities to both build upon existing strengths in UK dementia research and incorporate new dimensions and capabilities.
+In doing so, the institute will maximize its scientific potential through facilitating links to existing infrastructure in translational, clinical and care research.

 Progress in establishing the UK DRI

-The Momentum Awards were a rapid call to action to boost the UK dementias research base, in readiness for the DRI.
+The Momentum Awards were a rapid call to action to boost the UK dementias research base, in readiness for the UK DRI.
 Successful awards, totalling £3.9m across five universities, were publicly announced in October 2016.

-Following a competitive international search led by the MRC in late 2016, the DRI’s Director has been named as Professor Bart De Strooper, and the central hub was announced as the first centre and operational headquarters.
+Following a competitive international search led by the MRC in late 2016, the UK DRI Director was named as Professor Bart De Strooper, and UCL was announced as the first centre and operational headquarters.
 Following this, an additional five centres and their associate directors were announced in April 2017.
 Foundation research programmes will commence across the centres from autumn 2017, alongside wider recruitment.